 Then came scoring.
 I knew I wanted three outcomes of the quiz.
 Either you are “best friends”, “acquaintances” or “strangers” with your users.
 That idea came early.
 The question was: what were the right thresholds of scores to qualify for each outcome?

-To test it, I laid out the typeform with all the scoring and sent out an early version to the product team at Amplitude.
+To test it, I laid out the form with all the scoring and sent out an early version to the product team at Amplitude.
 I said, “take this quiz and let me know your score and if you agree based on how you answered the questions.”
 It turned out my initial scoring was too harsh—people got acquaintances when they really felt like best friends—so I made it a bit more lenient.

 2. I set up Logic to direct the respondent to a follow-up Multiple Choice question if they answer ‘Yes’ to this first question, to ask how they know this.